Lessons from History

 Some state government leaders may adopt an appeasement policy unacceptable to those committed to resistance.

 The potential deletion of firearm registries is vital to prevent them from being used against us.
-This would support the establishment of a unified Australian resistance force, a national civil defense unit, capable of operating in occupied areas under Australian Defence Force (ADF) guidance, thus making it a Commonwealth matter rather than a State issue.
+This would support the establishment of a unified Australian resistance force, a National Civil Defence support unit, capable of operating in occupied areas under Australian Defence Force (ADF) guidance, thus making it a Commonwealth matter rather than a State issue.

 Additionally, such laws empowering the Prime Minister wouldn’t affect firearm legislation in peacetime.
 Critics of our right to security must acknowledge that without a strong resistance force, the Australian Defence Force’s likelihood of repelling an invader diminishes significantly.